hmxmilohax/Guitar-Hero-II-Deluxe-Unified/README.md

 - Python
 - Access to a CMD prompt
-- A copy of stock GH2 for the Playstation 2 (ISO) -ImgBurn (any other tool that lets you make a ISO from a folder will work, but will not apply to the following instructions)
+- A copy of stock GH2 for the Playstation 2 (ISO)
+- ImgBurn (any other tool that lets you make a ISO from a folder will work, but will not apply to the following instructions)

 1. Extract your copy of GH2 from its ISO (Disc Image file) container.
 The files should be in a folder that looks like this:
 ![STOCKGH2PS2EXTRACT.png](dependencies/media/STOCKGH2PS2EXTRACT.png)